 - The prices mentioned above are the release price or the MSRP.
 Due to the CPU and GPU shortage all over, the listing price may be higher (or lower if you are lucky).

-You can see here that some of the discrete GPUs have a lower performance than the integrated GPUs found on AMD CPUs.
+Here, some of the discrete GPUs have lower performance than the integrated GPUs found on AMD CPUs.

-Most of the newer iGPUs have practically rendered the entry level dedicated graphics cards useless.
+Most of the newer iGPUs have practically rendered entry-level dedicated graphics cards useless.

 Difference Between Radeon Vega Graphics in 3000, 4000, and 5000 Series AMD APUs